Loading...

 So go ahead and perform your very own star diagram discrimination test.

-Remember to pause the video, and good luck.
+Remember to pause the video, and good luck!

 So here's my results on the screen.

-You can see here I've created a star diagram based on the eight different sensory attributes that I decided on, and my results show that the sponge is sweet and buttery.
+You can see here, I've created a star diagram based on the eight different sensory attributes that I decided on.

 You can see the scores on the star diagram there for sweetness and buttery.

-Also, it has a golden brown appearance, so that's good too.
+Also, it has a golden-brown appearance, so that's good too.

 However, it's not very soft, crumbly, or chewy either.

-So what can I do next time?
 Well, I think I need to follow the recipe better.

 That's what it's telling me.

-And also, I need to make sure air is mixed in to the cake mixture much better too.
+And also, I need to make sure air is mixed into the cake mixture much better, too.

-I hope you really enjoyed today's lesson about making mini Victoria sponges.
+I hope you really enjoyed today's lesson about making mini Victoria sponges, and we've learned so much, haven't we?

-And we've learned so much, haven't we?
 Let's have a quick summary of what we've learned today.

-So the first one is that Victoria sponge was named after Queen Victoria, and traditionally, a Victoria sponge has two cake layers with a jam filling and caster sugar or icing sugar dusted on top.
+So the first one is the Victoria sponge was named after Queen Victoria, and traditionally, a Victoria sponge has two cake layers with a jam filling and caster sugar or icing sugar dusted on top.

-Do you remember which one is most creamy, for example?
-And when we've been looking at all the different ingredients and food skills, we can see that the action of creaming the butter and sugar and the use of the self-raising flour and beaten eggs helps the cakes to rise.
+And when we've been looking at all the different ingredients and food skills, we can see that the action of creaming the butter and sugar and the use of the self-raising flour and beating eggs help the cakes to rise.

 And lastly, we've used quite a lot of different food skills, haven't we?
-So things like measuring, creaming, mixing, folding, portioning, and using the oven too.

-Thanks a lot.
+Thanks a lot!